tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/underlay-overlay-mapping-vnc.rst

 SNMP Collector Operation
 ========================

-The Contrail SNMP collector uses a Net-SNMP library to talk to a physical router or any SNMP agent.
+The Tungsten Fabric SNMP collector uses a Net-SNMP library to talk to a physical router or any SNMP agent.
 Upon receiving SNMP packets, the data is translated to the Python dictionary, and corresponding UVE objects are created.
 The UVE objects are then posted to the SNMP collector.
 The SNMP module sleeps for some configurable period, then forks a collector process and waits for the process to complete.
 The collector process goes through a list of devices to be queried.
 For each device, it forks a greenlet task (Python coroutine), accumulates SNMP data, writes the summary to a JSON file, and exits.
 The parent process then reads the JSON file, creates UVEs, sends the UVEs to the collector, then goes to sleep again.
 The pRouter UVE sent by the SNMP collector carries only the raw MIB information.